 The Nenen Story

-Consider this picture with me…
+Consider these images with me…

 The cooking of aromatic, made-from-scratch, ethnic dishes that promote healthy lactation and hormonal balance… the administering of herbal baths and massages that tighten the muscles and remove excess fluids… The real-time bequeathing of centuries-old wisdom that empowers the new mother with confidence and grit… Women who live within these contexts tend to experience a fullness that the majority of women in the U.S. don't grasp so easily.
 Rather, if even aware of our need for them, we often seek to piecemeal these sorts of experiences, regarding and paying for them as luxury costs.